 3. Ease of use #

 Transactional emails are closely tied to your product, so it’s important that the service you choose is flexible and easy to integrate with.
-Whether you’re looking to integrate via SMTP or an API, check out the vendor’s developer docs to get a sense of what it takes to integrate with your app.
+Whether you’re looking to integrate via SMTP server or an API, check out the vendor’s developer docs to get a sense of what it takes to integrate with your app.
 Does the provider offer libraries in your preferred languages that will make the integration process fast and easy?
 Plus, look for pre-built plugins and integrations that can speed up the setup process.

 4. Responsive customer support #